$t$-Structures on stable derivators and Grothendieck hearts: Appendix A: Directed homotopy colimits of spectra

 where the compositions in the rows are $u$ and $v$ respectively.
 It follows that $v=h'(j)$ and $h = h'(i)$ fits into~\eqref{eq.commutative square injectively fibrant}. \end{proof}

-As already mentioned, the main motivation for considering the projective model structure is that if it exists, the constant diagram functor $\kappa_I\colon \C\to \C^I$ clearly preserves fibrations and trivial fibrations, so that $(\colim_I, \kappa)$ is a Quillen adjunction.
-In other words, the the total left derived functor $\mathbf{L}\colim_I\colon \ho(\C^I) \to \ho(\C)$ exists and can be computed using projectively cofibrant resolutions of diagrams.
+Our main motivation for considering the projective model structure is that, if it exists, the constant diagram functor $\kappa_I\colon \C\to \C^I$ preserves fibrations and trivial fibrations, so that $(\colim_I, \kappa_I)$ is a Quillen adjunction.
+In other words, the total left derived functor $\mathbf{L}\colim_I\colon \ho(\C^I) \to \ho(\C)$ exists and it can be computed using projectively cofibrant resolutions of diagrams.
 We will denote $\mathbf{L}\colim_I$ by $\hocolim_I$ and call it the \emph{homotopy colimit} functor.
-Of course, formally dual statement hold for limits and the injective model structure.
+Of course, formally dual statements hold for limits and the injective model structure.

-Finally, we touch the problem of the existence of projective an injective model structure.
-To this end, recall that a model category $(\C,\W,\cal B,\cal F)$ is \emph{combinatorial} if $\C$ is locally presentable as an abstract category and the model structure $(\W,\cal B,\cal F)$ is cofibrantly generated (in the sense of \cite[Definition 2.1.17]{Hovey_libro}).
-The model categories in Example~\ref{inj_mod_struc} are combinatorial.
-Then we have the following result at our disposal.
+Finally, we touch the problem of the existence of projective an injective model structures in the case of combinatorial model structures (see Section \ref{sec_generators}):